 Dispose of leftover wax, wick tabs & labels responsibly (don’t clog drains)

-Let wax solidify, throw it away as solid waste unless local rules say otherwise, separate metal tabs when accepted, and keep wax, solvents, and oily residue out of sinks and storm drains.
+Let wax solidify, throw it away as solid waste unless local rules say otherwise, separate metal tabs when accepted locally, and keep wax, solvents, and oily residue out of sinks and storm drains.

-1. Let leftover wax cool and harden, then lift it out as a solid puck and bag it for trash unless your local program has a specific option.
+- Let leftover wax cool and harden, then bag it for trash unless your local program gives a different option.

-2. Pull out the metal wick tab and place it with metal recycling only if your local recycler accepts small metal pieces; otherwise, bag it and trash it.
+- Recycle metal wick tabs only when your local program accepts small metal pieces; otherwise, bag them and trash them.